Made possible by:

 8. Articulation

-The ninth element is scaffolding and integrated assessment by the educator, as the student develops proficiency.
+Scaffolding and integrated assessment by the educator helps the student develop proficiency.
 The approach advocates seamless authentic assessment that ensures feedback, so that there is iteration for a final polished product to emerge as an outcome.

 An example of this is an educator supported guidance that withdraws when students develop competence.
 At this stage the supports is removed.

-An example would be the development of a river of life exercise shown in this picture.
+An example would be the development of a river of life exercise shown in the picture below.